alilleybrinker/alilleybrinker/README.md

 Here's some of what I do:

+- 🔍 Led the development of [Hipcheck][hipcheck], a tool for automated supply chain risk assessment of software repositories.
 - 🔧 Work on software supply chain security at [MITRE][mitre].
 - 🎓 Study Computer Science for my MCS at Rice University.
 - 🦀 Write at [Possible Rust][poss] (on hiatus while I'm in school).